plabble/plabble.github.io/transport/index.md

 ---

 The Plabble Transport Protocol (**PTP**) uses a special transport codec for the delivery of the packets between clients and servers.
 There are two types of transport packets:
 [Request Packets](#request-packet) and [Response Packets](#response-packet).
-The packets are sized dynamically using flags and length attributes to reduce the size of the packets to a minimum.
+The packets are sized dynamically using [flags](#request-flags) and length attributes to reduce the size of the packets to a minimum.

 ### **Bucket storage**
 A Plabble server stores the data in **buckets**.
 You can see a bucket as a key-value slot on a server with an authorization system to prevent access to users that do not own the secret key.
-Every bucket consists of a list with a maximum of 65,535 slots.
+Every bucket consists of a list with a maximum of 65,536 slots.
 You can add, edit or remove slots from/to a bucket.
 Thanks to a **permission system** it is possible to add access restrictions to a bucket, so you can make buckets immutable or unreadable for users without the authorization key.
 The bucket storage system can optionally be used for multiple purposes on top of multiple protocols because the server acts as a key-value storage system.

 ---